Administrative, Educational and Support Services

 Additional information, including hardware recommendations, campus wireless access locations and reduced cost software information, can be found at https://uwosh.edu/it/.

 Children’s Learning and Care Center

-The Children's Center is located on campus in Swart Hall on the corner of Algoma Blvd and Woodland Ave.
-Child Care is available whenever classes are in session:
+The Children’s Center is located on the University campus in Lincoln Hall on the corner of Algoma Boulevard and Wisconsin Street.

 Contact: Sandra Kust, Director